morgulbrut/kicadWorkshop/KiCadWorkshop_en.md

 - 4 layer: parts & routing(& GND), GND, VCC, GND & routing

 ## Route
-- 45° angles, 90° only if really needed (T-joints and the like)
+- Angles should be bigger than 90°.
+Using a 45° raster is recommended.
-- make polygons if possible
+- Make polygons if possible
 - .5 mm - .3 mm are etchable in your homelab
-- vias are a pain if you etch the prints yourself
+- Vias are a pain if you etch the prints yourself

 ## Generate gerber
 - Check if every layer you need is in the output.